20 Types of Figures of Speech, With Definitions and Examples

 In his blue gardens men and girls came and went like moths among the whisperings and the champagne and the stars.

 Fitzgerald makes use of simile here as a figure of speech to compare Gatsby’s party guests to moths.
-The imagery used by Fitzgerald is one of delicacy and beauty and creates an ephemeral atmosphere.
-However, the likening of Gatsby’s guests to moths also reinforces the idea that they are only attracted to the sensation of the parties and that they will depart without having made any true impact or connection.
+The imagery Fitzgerald uses is one of delicacy and beauty and creates an ephemeral atmosphere.
+However, the likening of Gatsby’s guests to moths also reinforces the idea that they are only attracted to the sensation of the parties and that they will depart without having made any genuine impact or connection.
 This simile underscores the themes of superficiality and transience in the novel.

 • One Hundred Years of Solitude (Gabriel Garcia Marquez)